 - ASPSPs or TPPs in PSD2 vocabulary.

-OIDC Clients use Scopes and Claims to request content in ID Tokens and (optionally) request Access Tokens to gain subsequent access to Value-Added Services (VASs).
-Each VAS is associated with a VAS-module in the OIDC Provider and a separate VAS-specific Resource Server.
-The former is involved in consent handling whereas the latter implements VAS-specific endpoints to access various resources.
-Consent handling puts the end-user in control of delegating rights to an OIDC Client to access any VAS on behalf of the end-user.
-See Core Concepts for a closer description of these topics that are vital to understand before start using the REST API.
+OIDC Clients use Scopes and Claims to request access to eglibile services.
+Identity Providers return ID Tokens containing assertions about the end-user and (optionally) Access Tokens to gain subsequent access to Value-Added Services concerning the end-yser.
+Consent handling is a key feature of the OIDC Provider that puts the end-user in control of delegating rights to an OIDC Client to access any Value-Added Service on behalf of the end-user.